FREE EBOOK AND AUDIO-BOOK

 Waking Up on the Dark Side

 For several years I have felt obligated to tell my side of this story, especially since the climate convention COP15 in Copenhagen in December 2009, where Oprah Winfrey visited Denmark and later proclaimed that Danes were the happiest people in the world.
 She was supported by data from Dr. Adrian White, PhD in sociology from the British University of Leicester.
-Ironically, for over five decades—in the era 1950–2006—Denmark’s suicide rate has averaged just about double that of the United States, as well as a higher rate of alcohol consumption.
-In addition, Denmark’s suicide rate has averaged almost triple that of the United Kingdom, countries with the exact same climates.
+Ironically, for over five decades—in the era 1950–2006—Denmark’s suicide rate has averaged just about double that of the United States.
+Also, Denmark has a much higher rate of alcohol consumption.
+Moreover, in the same five decades, Denmark’s suicide rate has averaged almost triple that of the United Kingdom, countries with the exact same climates.
 In addition, Denmark has one of the world’s highest consumption rates of antidepressant medications, a rate that is steadily on the rise.
 Undeniably, Denmark’s suicide rate has been reduced to a more moderate rate.
 These statistics are nonetheless deeply misleading since excessive usage of suppressant medications in Denmark are responsible for subordinating, in addition to obscuring, what would otherwise be a much higher suicide rate.
 Something here simply does not add up, making it difficult for me to agree with Oprah.
 Unfortunately, all countries have a darker side of the obvious truth.

 Not much longer than a decade ago, the way I thought and acted was absolutely no different than the thoughts and actions of any of my fellow citizens.
 I acted impulsively and subconsciously, indoctrinated with my country’s oppressive inhibitive mentality.
 My intellectual transformation took place slowly, after having traveled and worked for many years abroad.
 In the same way that a religious person might spread the news, I proudly promoted Denmark’s collective way of thinking by telling everyone the story about the great and wonderful country named Denmark and bragging equally as much about how great it was to be a Dane.